What types of cameras do you use? How many? And where do you put them?

 Do you PROVIDE AERIAL FOOTAGE?

-We are in the process of obtaining a commercial 107 registration to make it legal for us to fly for commercial purposes.
-Due to weather and geographic restrictions, we cannot guarantee aerial footage for every wedding, but will make it available whenever possible.
+Due to weather, licensed staff and geographic restrictions, we cannot guarantee aerial footage for every wedding, but will make it available whenever possible.

 Can I have my raw footage when you are done?